epfl-ada/ada-2024-project-awesometeam2024/README.md

 The questions are organized as milestones to guide our analysis, helping us systematically examine the factors that contribute to high box office revenue for a successful project outcome.

-**Questions : understanding individual features**
+**Questions : understanding individual features and find correlation**
-- What is the average box office revenue by release season (e.g., summer, winter holiday, other)?
-- Which genres have the highest average box office revenue?
 - How does film runtime correlate with box office revenue?
 Do longer or shorter films tend to perform better?
 - Which 10 languages have the highest average box office revenue?
 - Which 10 actors have the highest average box office revenue?